A Unifying Framework for Parallel and Distributed Processing in R using Futures: Introduction

 The \CRANpkg{future} package~\citep{CRAN:future} aims to provide a unifying, generic, minimal application protocol interface (API) to facilitate the most common types of parallel processing in R, especially the \dfn{manager-worker} strategy where an R process delegates tasks to other R processes.
-It builds upon the concepts of \dfn{futures} \citep{HewittBaker_1977} and \dfn{promises} \citep{FriedmanWise_1978, Hibbard_1976}.
-To better understand how it fits in among and relates to existing parallelization solutions in R\footnote{Although the concept of futures could also apply to native-code parallelization, the future framework targets parallelization at the R level.
-For parallelization in C, C++, and Fortran, see \citet{Eddelbuettel2020}.}, let us revisit the two most well-known solutions - packages \pkg{parallel} and \CRANpkg{foreach}.
+It builds upon the concepts of \dfn{futures} \citep{HewittBaker_1977} and \dfn{promises} \citep{FriedmanWise_1978, Hibbard_1976} - concepts that are well suited for a functional language such as R. To better understand how it fits in among and relates to existing parallelization solutions in R\footnote{Although the concept of futures could also apply to C, C++, and Fortran parallelization, the future framework targets parallelization at the R level and does not provide an implementation for native code.}, let us revisit the two most well-known solutions - packages \pkg{parallel} and \CRANpkg{foreach}.

-The \pkg{parallel} package, part of R since version 2.14.0 (2011), provides a set of functions for calling functions and expression in parallel across one or more concurrent R processes.
+The \pkg{parallel} package has a set of functions for calling functions and expressions in parallel across one or more concurrent R processes.
 The most well-known functions for this are \code{mclapply()} and \code{parLapply()}, which mimic the behavior of the map-reduce\footnote{We use the term ``map-reduce'' as it is used in functional programming.
 The \dfn{MapReduce} method by \citet{DeanGhemawat2004} was inspired by this term but they are not equivalent.} function \code{lapply()} in the \pkg{base} package.
-Here is an example showing them calling a ``slow'' function on each element in a vector using two parallel workers: \begin{example} xs <- 1:10 y <- lapply(xs, function(x) { slow_fcn(x) })
+Below is an example showing them calling a ``slow'' function on each element in a vector using two parallel workers.
+First, to do this through sequentially processing, we can use \code{lapply()}:

+\begin{example} xs <- 1:10 y <- lapply(xs, function(x) { slow_fcn(x) }) \end{example} To do the same in parallel using two \emph{forked} parallel processes, we can use: